-The Career Development Center is dedicated to supporting you through your career planning and preparation process.
-Working towards your future goals may seem daunting, but your Career Counselor can help keep you focused and on track for career success--throughout your undergraduate education and beyond.
+The Kevin S. and Sandra E. Delbridge Career Center is dedicated to supporting you through your career planning and preparation process.
+Working towards your future goals may seem daunting, but your Career Advisor can help keep you focused and on track for career success--throughout your undergraduate education and beyond.
+Make an appointment NOW!

 start planning for your future

 Freshman Year: EXPLOREGather information about yourself to help make decisions about careers and direction.

 - Meet with your Career Advisor to begin your college-level résumé.